second-state/chat-with-chatgpt/README.md

 # Wisdom of the crowd with our robotic overlord

-To start, [simply create a new issue](https://github.com/second-state/chat-with-chatgpt/issues/new) with your question.
+To start, [simply create a new issue](https://github.com/second-state/chat-with-chatgpt/issues/new) and ask your question **as a comment**.
 ChatGPT will then respond to anyone's question in the comments thread under that issue.
 [See all conversation threads](https://github.com/second-state/chat-with-chatgpt/issues).

 > Keep in mind that the conversation will reset to a new start if there is no new comment in the thread for ten minutes.